 The prompts that I shared are from my own experience and how I check into myself.
 Those are my “go-to” self-discovery journal prompts that I use to help me analyze myself whenever I want to or I have to.

 And then, I do the Wellness Wheel every end of the month to be aware of my progress in each area of my life!

 I hope that will help you decide where to begin.

 Before you go, I wanted to remind you that self-discovery is an ongoing journey.
 Don’t stop knowing yourself!
 Keep looking, keep learning, and always follow your curiosity.

-You can download the compiled PDF file of the three printable self-discovery worksheets (journal prompts, ikigai framework, and the wellness wheel) by clicking the button below!
+You can download the compiled PDF file of the three printable self-discovery worksheets (journal prompts, ikigai framework, and the wellness wheel) by signing up below!
 Get it all now for FREE and enjoy!

 If you need a more comprehensive tool that will guide you in your self-discovery journey, make sure to check out the Exploration Digital Guided Journal!

 Jocelyn is a coffee lover who believes that a bad day with coffee is better than a good day without it.
 You can find her obsessing over stationery, hanging out with her cat, or singing her favorite Taylor Swift songs.